Indonesian Food: 20 Traditional Dishes of Indonesia

 Nasi Goreng is the national dish of Indonesia; a super simple sticky fried rice dish, typically served with meat, vegetables and a fried egg on top.
 It is outstandingly delicious, with everything you could ever want from a fried rice dish.

-The secret ingredient that makes this dish shine is the addition of Indonesia’s signature Kecap manis.
-The sauce stains the rice a gorgeous caramel color.
+The secret ingredient to this dish is the addition of Indonesia’s signature sauce: Kecap manis, which stains the rice a dark caramel color.
 The dish is served with fresh sliced tomatoes and a sunny side up fried egg, and julienne cucumbers.

 Nasi Uduk